allexradu/Google_Bot/README.md

 Step 1.
 Put your products name in column 1 and name it "Name"

 Step 2.
-Save your workbook as "a.xls" and place it in the same folder you have this software
+Save your workbook as "a.xlsx" and place it excel folder

 Step 3.
 Execute this software using "python google_bot.py"